bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/payment-for-bitmark-cli.md

 ### Getting testnet coins

-To fund a mainnet wallet, you'll need to send coins to the address, but to fund a testnet wallet, you can simply request coins from a faucet.
+To fund a mainnet wallet, you'll need to send coins to the BTC or LTC address, but to fund a testnet wallet, you can simply request coins from a faucet.

 * Get some testnet litecoins at https://faucet.xblau.com/

 * Get some testnet bitcoins at https://coinfaucet.eu/en/btc-testnet/

+## Paying for the Transaction

+Once your Bitcoin Wallet is set up, it can be used to pay for transactions.
+Instructions and examples can be found in the sections on [Transferring Bitmarks](transferring-bitmarks.md#transferring-bitmarks-using-the-bitmark-cli), [Paying for a Share Creation](using-bitmark-shares.md#paying-for-a-share-creation), [Paying for a Share Grant](https://github.com/bitmark-inc/docs/blob/shannona-patch-working-with-bitmark/learning-bitmark/quick-start/working-with-bitmarks/using-bitmark-shares.md#paying-for-a-share-grant), and [Paying for a Share Swap](using-bitmark-shares.md#paying-for-a-share-swap).